isomerpages/nlb-learning/_singapore/Adults/Content on Food Heritage.md

 <p> This book is a compilation of the recipes passed down to Padma Krishnan, by her mother and sister-in-law.
 It presents South Indian recipes with the international touch of France and Mauritius and the Indian touch of Pondicherry and Kerala as well. </p>

 <h5> Indian Heritage Cooking</h5>
-Devagi Sanmugam and Shanmugam Kasinathan (2011). <i> Indian Heritage Cooking. </i> Singapore: Marshall Cavendish Cuisine.
+Devagi Sanmugam and Shanmugam Kasinathan.
+(2011). <i> Indian Heritage Cooking. </i> Singapore: Marshall Cavendish Cuisine.
 (Call no.: RSING 641.595957 DEV)
 <br>
 <img src="/images/Singapore%20Food%20Heritage/IHC.png" style="width:200px;">
 <p> Chef Devagi Sanmugam presents Indian recipes that has gone through fusion amidst the multi-ethnic context of colonial Singapore.
 She captures the union of flavours from Chinese, Malay and Indian cuisines, which have paved the way to dishes unique to Singapore. </p>

 <h5> Spice potpourri: stellar cuisine favourites</h5>
-Rajan, Uma (2011). <i> Spice potpourri: stellar cuisine favourites. </i> Singapore: E-Quill Media.
+Rajan, Uma.
+(2011). <i> Spice potpourri: stellar cuisine favourites. </i> Singapore: E-Quill Media.
 (Call no.: RSING 641.595957 RAJ)
 <br>
 <img src="/images/Singapore%20Food%20Heritage/SP.png" style="width:200px;">
 <p> The winner of the 2012 World Gourmand Best Indian cuisine book, Spice potpourri by Dr Uma Rajan, brings us through a variety of flavourful Singaporean Indian dishes. </p>